CodeTheCity/codethecity.github.io/README.md

 # Features

-The dashboard currently contains a list of unqiue values for the following fields:
+The dashboard currently contains an indication of number of records transcribed and the last time the data was imported from the transcription spreadsheet.

-* Cargo
-* Vessel
-* Master
-* Registered Port
-* From Port

 There are separate pages for the following:

+* List of entries for each year
+* List of unique vessel entries
+* List of unique register port entries
+* List of unique master entries
+* List of unique ports of origin entries
+* List of unique cargo entries
 * List of weather events ordered by date
 * Graphs showing the number of each cargo type per day.
 There is a graph for each year.